Bantou96/EJPT-NOTES/Information-gathering.md

 whois yourwebsite.org
 ```
 ### informations about infrastructures
-the website [netcraft.com](https://netcraft.com) give us more information about domain names, domain ownership and the infrastructure structure
+the website [netcraft.com](https://netcraft.com) give us more informations about domain names, domain ownership and the infrastructure structure

 ### DNS reconnaissance
 This one gives us additional informations about name servers and all other useful information about the dns protocol
 ```
 dnsrecon -d yourwebsite.org
 ```
-We can also use the website dnsdumpster.com to get all the informations developped upstream and identify subdomains.
+We can also use the website [dnsdumpster.com](https://dnsdumpster.com) to get all the informations developped upstream and identify subdomains.

 ### Directory organization
 robot.txt file shows restricted directory in a search engine